 So what is Balkan food?
 Well, to generalise, it is a hearty and meat-heavy cuisine with a large communal aspect involved.
 While the Balkans certainly isn’t the ideal region to travel for vegetarians or vegans if you want to sample local Balkan food, it is sure to delight carnivores and barbecue fans alike.
 So if you want to dive into Balkan culture through its food, make sure to try these essential dishes.

-While still possessing Slavic roots, food and drink in the Balkans are also heavily influenced by both Turkish and Middle Eastern cuisines.
-For instance, while you can definitely still find espresso-based coffee drinks, you are most likely to be served Turkish-style coffee.
+While still possessing Slavic roots, food and drink in the Balkans is also heavily influenced by the Ottoman and Austro-Hungarian occupations.

-If you’re craving some Turkish coffee at home then check out this stainless steel pot and Turkish coffee set!
+If you’re craving some Turkish-style coffee at home then check out this stainless steel pot and Turkish coffee set!

 Other customary breakfasts include toast, a feta-like cheese, cured meats, cucumbers, tomatoes, and various spreads — like kajmak and ajvar.

 Kajmak is something like clotted cream, but slightly fermented so it has a more pungent taste.
 Ajvar is a relish made from red bell peppers, garlic, and sometimes chilli and eggplant.
 It is absolutely delicious, I could eat it straight from the jar!
 Both condiments are also not exclusive to breakfast and you will often see them on the table at any meal.
 Thankfully even after you come home from the Balkans, you can buy ajvar online!

 Balkan cuisine is fairly meat-heavy and it can be difficult to eat like a local if you are a vegetarian.
 However, there are some dishes that aren’t completely meat-centric.